TheBrunoMiguel/Lpoo--2016-2017-T4G02-Project2/README.md

 Sigleton -> The Singleton Pattern will be used in the game class, to ensure that only one instance of this class is created throughout the execution of the program

 Template -> The Template Pattern will be used in the main and game classes, to build a stable structure for the game cycle

+Prototype -> The Prototype Pattern will be used in the enemy class, to handle the way the spawn of the enemies occurs

 Double Buffer -> The Double Bufffer Pattern will be used in the game class, to make sure the "world" the user is watching is coherent and well drawn